abpframework/abp-samples/EventOrganizer/docs/Notes.md

 ### Open & Run the Application

-* Open the solution in Visual Studio.
+* Open the solution in Visual Studio (or your favorite IDE).
 * Run the `EventOrganizer.DbMigrator` application to seed the initial data.
 * Run the `EventOrganizer.HttpApi.Host` application that starts the server side.
-* Run the `EventOrganizer.Blazor` application.
+* Run the `EventOrganizer.Blazor` application to start the UI.

 ### Apply the Custom Styles